 The Young Professionals BRG works to improve UMB’s effectiveness and efficiency in educating, retaining and developing young talent, building a connection with the community, and ensuring young professionals’ voices are leveraged in business strategy.

-The group regularly hosts social events and coffee events for networking.
-An upcoming event will feature UMB leadership on the topic of personal and professional development.
+The group regularly hosts social events and coffee events for networking, along with opportunities to hear from UMB leadership on topics of both personal and professional development.

 To learn more about UMB and our connections to the communities we serve, visit our community involvement page and follow us on Facebook‡ and LinkedIn ‡.